berensp/berensp.github.io/learning.md

 permalink: /learning/
 ogimage: ggb.jpg
 ---
-This isn't to say that I'm some self-taught polymath — I've had plenty of traditional education — but I am something of a tinkerer with certain interests: mess around first; <strike>read</strike>consult the manual only if necessary.
+This isn't to say that I'm some self-taught polymath—I've had plenty of traditional education—but I *do* have varied interests and tend toward tinkering.

 ## To learn or pick back up
 - Writing/blogging